GerHobbelt/owemdjee/0000-index/0056-web-scraping.md

   - domain highlighting parts of the domain in a user interface
   - sorting domain lists by site

+- **libunisani** [📁](./libunisani) [🌐](https://github.com/GerHobbelt/libunisani) -- a sanitizer, sluggifier, normalizer, detoxer for Unicode and ASCII text strings.
+A customizable unified approach to filtering raw input for text, file names and paths, URL and file 'slugs' and various other outputs that require potential sanitization of your input texts / strings.
 - **libxml2** [📁](./libxml2) [🌐](https://github.com/GerHobbelt/libxml2) -- [libxml](http://xmlsoft.org/): XML read/write
 - **LLhttp-parser** [📁](./LLhttp-parser) [🌐](https://github.com/GerHobbelt/llhttp) -- a port and replacement of [http_parser](https://github.com/nodejs/http-parser) to TypeScript. [llparse](https://github.com/nodejs/llparse) is used to generate the output C source file, which could be compiled and linked with the embedder's program (like Node.js).
 - **picohttpparser** [📁](./picohttpparser) [🌐](https://github.com/GerHobbelt/picohttpparser) -- PicoHTTPParser is a tiny, primitive, fast HTTP request/response parser.
 Unlike most parsers, it is stateless and does not allocate memory by itself.
 All it does is accept pointer to buffer and the output structure, and setups the pointers in the latter to point at the necessary portions of the buffer.